[WEBINAR] Building your executive profile for B2B

 Keep your messaging sharp and specific.
 Instead of saying “we believe in innovation”, say “we're investing 40% of our R&D budget into climate tech to meet our net-zero targets.”

 And if one video doesn’t feel like enough, consider creating a series.
-It’s a great way to extend the life of your content and offer audiences a clear narrative to follow.
+It’s a great way to extend the shelf life of your content and offer audiences a clear narrative to follow.

 For every executive portrait shoot, bring several outfits.

-This gives each piece of content its own context and identity, while masking the fact everything was shot in a day.
+This gives each piece of content its own context and identity, while masking the fact that everything was shot in a day.

 You might choose smart-casual attire when showcasing behind-the-scenes company culture, and formal wear when creating content tied to industry commentary or thought leadership.